 Wiltshire Cut – Exported to Denmark

-Have a look at the photos below.
-It does not look all that nice on the photo, but it is a brilliantly complete picture of what the bacon looks like, produced according to the Wiltshire cut!
+I got the photos which I include here for you from the reading room at the Harris factory.
+It does not look all that nice in the photo, but it is a brilliantly complete picture of what the bacon looks like, produced according to the Wiltshire cut!

 The neck and aitchbone are cut loose as close to the bone as possible.
 The spare rib and breast bone going along with the neck bone and the top of the ribs are sown off.
 Cut out the big vein in the neck.
 At the shoulder, make a hole as small as possible through which the blade bone can be drawn.

 Before you attempt to draw the blade bone, first loosen it in the side.
 Do it with a long, narrow chisel that is inserted around the side and on top of and under the blade bone.
 When the meat has been loosened, a thong is slipped around the head of the blade bone.
 The thing is attached to a harness worn by the blade bone drawer.
 Attach the thong and hold the shoulder and pull away from it and the blade bone will fly from its position in the side.
 You can use a mechanical blade bone catcher.
 Ensure that you do not tear the blade bone holder.
 It easily attracts taint during the salting process.

 Marriage and Meat Curing in Africa